Find Affordable College Courses

 7% Racial-Ethnic Minorities*

 Mississippi State University comes in at #20 on our list of the most popular colleges offering bachelor's degrees in agricultural teacher education.
 Roughly 22,900 attend the school each year.
-The average in-state tuition for full-time undergraduates is $9,110 per year, while in-state graduate students, on average, pay $9,110 per year.
-During the 2020-2021 academic year, 15 people received their bachelor's degree in agricultural teacher education from Mississippi State.
-Of these students, 67% were women and 7% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $9,665 per year, while in-state graduate students, on average, pay $9,665 per year.
+During the most recent year for which we have data, 15 people received their bachelor's degree in agricultural teacher education from Mississippi State.
+Around 7% of these students were from an underrepresented racial-ethnic group, and 71% were women.

 Below are some popular majors that are similar to agricultural teacher education that offer bachelor’s degrees.